bevyengine/bevy/_release-content/migration-guides/resources_as_components.md

 - `TemplateContext::resource_mut`
 - as well as `ExtractResourcePlugin`

-If you're calling these in a generic context, you need to add this bound to your own type parameters:
+If you are calling these in a generic context and the resource is always mutable, you need to add this bound to your type parameter:

 ```rust
 // 0.18